Johnson family. Photo courtesy of Larry & Beth Sutherland.

 What struck me in each of the letters was her care; whether that be knitting blankets to send to Albania or blanching carrots for the freezer to prevent needless waste.
 She came from a large family, they had very little growing up, but what she did possess was a strength of character that I can’t fail to admire.

 Grandmam, or Barbara (Babsie), was one of six children born to George and Eliza Johnson (nee Fraser).
 I never knew my great-great-grandmother Eliza, and I can’t remember her being talked about, probably because I was too young to remember or listen.
 My own granny said that “Aald Mam was one of the kindest people there was.
 The last thing she did was give away her last half-a-crown.”
 A selfless woman, she brought up her own family of six before bringing up a second family of four.
-She lost her husband young, and then her daughter, leaving her to bring up the grandchildren.
-All of this she did from their croft at the Hillend in Voe, nestled on the slope leading towards Lower Voe it was described as “a very poor croft but one that brought up a family”.
+She lost her husband young, leaving her to bring up the children.
+All of this she did from their croft at the Hillend in Voe, nestled on the slope leading towards Lower Voe.
+Hillend was described as “a very poor croft but one that brought up a family”.
+Later she moved to Easterscord where she brought up a second family after her daughter was lost during childbirth.
 My granny explains how Aald Mam had struggled her whole life but would always give her last to anyone who came to visit.

 I am very much connected to Aald Mam, or Eliza, whether it be in the lines I trace on our family tree, or in my own home, sitting proudly on a dresser.
 A year or two ago I was given Aald Mam’s mixing bowl; a wide, shallow earthenware bowl, mottled and worn through age and use.
 It was one of her few personal possessions.
 She was born in 1878 on the island of Papa Stour, her six children, including Grandmam, were all born between 1910 and 1921; a time of hard work, war and loss.